harmonica-project/BANCO/README.md

 A publication, currently in review, will be referenced here in the future.
 It describes in-depth the method used to build a software product line for blockchain applications (the feature model and the web platform introduced in this repository) and evaluates the relevancy of the approach by assessing the cost, the code quality, and the generalisability of the approach to other traceability applications.
 It also gives insights into the benefits of applying SPLE for blockchain applications.

+## Quickstart

+There are two ways to run banco: from sources or from the prebuilt docker image.
 ## Repository organization

 The following list enumerates the important folders of this repository.